paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 #### References in Text
 This chapter, referred to in subsec. (f)(3), was in the original “this Act”, meaning Pub.
 L. 93–288, May 22, 1974, 88 Stat.
 143. For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.

 The Omnibus Crime Control and Safe Streets Act of 1968, referred to in subsec. (h)(4), is Pub.
 L. 90–351, June 19, 1968, 82 Stat.
-197. Part L of title I of the Act was classified generally to part A (§ 3796 et seq.) of subchapter XII of chapter 46 of this title, prior to editorial reclassication and renumbering as subchapter XI (§ 10281 et seq.) of chapter 101 of Title 34, Crime Control and Law Enforcement.
+197. Part L of title I of the Act was classified generally to part A (§ 3796 et seq.) of subchapter XII of chapter 46 of this title, prior to editorial reclassification and renumbering as subchapter XI (§ 10281 et seq.) of chapter 101 of Title 34, Crime Control and Law Enforcement.
 For complete classification of this Act to the Code, see Short Title of 1968 Act note set out under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim) and Tables.

+<a id="section-5165g"></a>
+## § 5165g.
+National veterinary emergency teams
+**(a) In general** The Administrator of the Federal Emergency Management Agency may establish one or more national veterinary emergency teams at accredited colleges of veterinary medicine.

+**(b) Responsibilities** A national veterinary emergency team shall—

+(1) deploy with a team of the National Urban Search and Rescue Response System to assist with—

+  (A) veterinary care of canine search teams;

+  (B) locating and treating companion animals, service animals, livestock, and other animals; and

+  (C) surveillance and treatment of zoonotic diseases;

+(2) recruit, train, and certify veterinary professionals, including veterinary students, in accordance with an established set of plans and standard operating guidelines to carry out the duties associated with planning for and responding to major disasters and emergencies as described in paragraph (1);

+(3) assist State governments, Indian tribal governments, local governments, and nonprofit organizations in developing emergency management and evacuation plans that account for the care and rescue of animals and in improving local readiness for providing veterinary medical response during an emergency or major disaster; and

+(4) coordinate with the Department of Homeland Security, the Department of Health and Human Services, the Department of Agriculture, State, local, and Indian tribal governments (including departments of animal and human health), veterinary and health care professionals, and volunteers.

+### Statutory Notes

+#### Codification
+Section was enacted as part of the Disaster Recovery Reform Act of 2018 and as part of the FAA Reauthorization Act of 2018, and not as part of the Robert T. Stafford Disaster Relief and Emergency Assistance Act which comprises this chapter.

+#### Definitions
+For definition of “State” as used in this section, see section 1203 of Pub.
+L. 115–254, set out as a note under [section 5122 of this title](./chapter-068-disaster-relief.md#section-5122).

 <a id="section-5170"></a>